SunriseOverYourHead/SunriseOverYourHead/README.md

 - 💞️ I'm passionate about art, especially digital art.
 It started as a passtime to distract me from Uni and it quickly grew into a hobby I enjoy and love.
 I also swim a lot.
 - 📫 You can reach me at #bugwasabi in discord.
 I also have a FA.
 Studying CS, I guess the shoe fits the bill, huh?

+Occasionally I come out of my cave to contribute to open source games or mods that I am passionate about.

 I can do some fancy things in these languages:

 ![My Skills](https://skillicons.dev/icons?i=ruby,py,java,c)